Fortive: Innovation

 Historically, growth in Fortive's portfolio companies had primarily come from M&A activity and operational excellence under the vaunted Danaher Business System.
 Fortive has sought to achieve organic growth through establishing a culture of experimentation and innovation.
 Early on, this meant working with Innovators DNA to incorporate best practices.
 Fortive's approach has proved successful.
 Notable new product introductions have included Tektronix MS05X "Elemental", Fluke's T6, Invetech's Formulate and Fill platform, Anderson-Negele's paperless recorder, and Fluke's ii900.
 In the middle of the COVID pandemic, when there was a shortage of N-95 masks, ASP quickly innovated on existing technology to allow hospitals to clean masks.

 In May 2020, Fortive partnered with Pioneer Square Labs (PSL) to launch tech startups.
 In June 2020, Fortive, in partnership with PSL, launched TeamSense.

 Culture

-Fortive's culture is claimed to be founded on two key principles: continuous improvement and integrity and compliance.

-Fortive's continuous improvement culture dates back to the Toyota Production System adopted by Danaher.
+Fortive's culture dates back to the Toyota Production System adopted by Danaher.
 At Fortive it has been branded as the Fortive Business System or FBS for short.
-FBS has evolved to fit the needs of Fortive's operating companies and strategic focus on innovation.
 FBS has been referenced on multiple earnings calls as a key driver for sustained growth and operational excellence within the various operating companies.
 Fortive's culture around integrity and compliance has led to several initiatives around Inclusion and Diversity.
-In 2018, 2019 and 2020 Fortive was named among the best places to work for LGBTQ Equality by the Human Rights Campaign.
+Fortive has been named among the best places to work for LGBTQ Equality by the Human Rights Campaign several times.

 Fortive allows each of its associates a paid day of leave each year to volunteer in their local community.
 In 2020, Newsweek named Fortive as one of their top 500 most responsible companies.